Incident management: Roles

+Frameworks and lifecycle approaches

+Incident management frameworks for critical infrastructure commonly follow a lifecycle-based approach that includes incident detection, classification, response coordination, containment, recovery, and post-incident review.
+These frameworks are designed to support timely decision-making while balancing safety, operational continuity, and regulatory compliance.

+In critical infrastructure contexts, such frameworks often integrate elements from emergency management systems, cybersecurity incident response practices, and operational risk management models.
+The goal is to enable organizations to respond effectively under high-consequence conditions while maintaining control over complex technical and organizational dependencies.

+Practitioner-oriented literature provides detailed guidance on applying lifecycle-based incident management frameworks within industrial and critical infrastructure environments, including considerations for operational technology, safety, and cross-sector coordination.

 Root cause analysis

 Human factors

 During the root cause analysis, human factors should be assessed.
 James Reason conducted a study into the understanding of adverse effects of human factors.
 The study found that major incident investigations, such as Piper Alpha and Kings Cross Underground Fire, made it clear that the causes of the accidents were distributed widely within and outside the organization.
 There are two types of events: active failure—an action that has immediate effects and has the likelihood to cause an accident—and latent or delayed action—events can take years to have an effect and are usually combined with triggering events that then cause the accident.

 Latent failures are created as the result of decisions taken at the higher echelons of an organisation.
 Their damaging consequences may lie dormant for a long time, only becoming evident when they combine with local triggering factors (e.g., the spring tide, the loading difficulties at Zeebrugge harbour, etc.) to breach the system's defences.
 Decisions taken in the higher echelons of an organization can trigger the events towards an accident becoming more likely, the planning, scheduling, forecasting, designing, policymaking, etc., can have a slow burning effect.
 The actual unsafe act that triggers an accident can be traced back through the organization and the subsequent failures can be exposed, showing the accumulation of latent failures within the system as a whole that led to the accident becoming more likely and ultimately happening.
 Better improvement action can be applied, and reduce the likelihood of the event happening again.